 It’s mid winter and the evening’s young.
 People stroll the city streets whose skeleton trees are shrouded in a gentle fog that seems to cushion them from the rest of the world.
 It’s as if we’ve stepped back in time – on to the set of a black and white movie – a brooding European one where clouds of condensation puff around smiling faces engaged in intimate whispered conversations.

 Budapest has all the hallmarks of other great European cities – but without the crowds, the traffic and the cacophony of the masses.
 It’s a gentle city, a gracious city, one you’ll want to go back to time and again.

-Considering that just 22 years ago it was still under Communist rule, it has grown in leaps and bounds to become a sophisticated, welcoming and classy place where real culture, warm hospitality and endless grace seems to be in everyone’s DNA.
+Considering that just over 30 years ago it was still under Communist rule, it has grown in leaps and bounds to become a sophisticated, welcoming and classy place where real culture, warm hospitality and endless grace seems to be in everyone’s DNA.

 This culturally-rich city is responsible for producing some of the most brilliantly creative minds in such diverse fields as music, science, film and even cosmetics.Think pianist and composer Franz Liszt, war-time photographer Robert Capa, the multi-married glamour sisters Eva and Zsa Zsa Gabor, and it was Hungarian Jewish émigré Michael Curtiz who directed one of the most romantic love films ever made, Casablanca.

 Geographically and historically, Budapest was originally two cities straddling the beautiful Danube with the peaceful green Buda Hills on one side of the river and the Great Plains of buzzy Pest ten minutes away on the other.
 It was not until 1873 that they came together as one when the first bridge was built over the very wide and often fast-moving river.Today there are seven – all very different, all with a purpose and strategically linking the two sides together like huge decorative safety pins.